kessotolo/ConversationalCommerce/backend/README.md

 - Each tenant has a unique UUID identifier stored in the `tenants` table
 - All data models include a `tenant_id` foreign key reference to the tenant
+- All primary keys and foreign keys use PostgreSQL's native UUID type for consistency and scalability
 - Tables with RLS enabled:
   - `users`
   - `seller_profiles`